Are you eligible to participate in an NEH Summer Seminar?

 At the end of the project’s residential period, NEH Summer Scholars are expected to submit online evaluations of the seminar or institute.

 Prior to applying to a specific seminar or institute, please study the project website and carefully consider the project’s requirements.
-A complete application consists of the following three items:
+A complete application consists of the following two items:

 Please include a résumé or curriculum vitae (not to exceed five pages).
 Include the name, title, phone number, and e-mail address of two professional references.

 The application essay should be no more than four double-spaced pages.
 It should address your interest in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to the learning community; a statement of what you want to accomplish by participating; and, if appropriate, description of an independent project and its relation to your professional responsibilities.

 Applications must be submitted to the seminar co-directors, not the NEH, and must be submitted no later than 11:59 PM Eastern Time on March 1, 2021.
 Applications sent to the NEH will not be reviewed.

 You may submit your completed application electronically by using our Document Portal.
 Save your completed résumé and application essay as separate files that include your last name in the file name, for example “last name_essay.”
 Accepted document formats are .pdf, .doc, .docx, or .rtf.